fzwoch/obs-gstreamer/README.md

 This may be handy to quickly get some simple filters in but also complex pipelines are possible as long as no rate or dimension changes are done.

+4. An OBS Studio audio filter plugin to use GStreamer pipelines as audio filters in [OBS Studio].

+This may be handy to quickly get some simple filters in but also complex pipelines are possible as long as no rate or dimension changes are done.

 Prebuilt
 ---